THE BEST FRIEND

 I write this down deliberately.
 I do not say it without thought.
 I say that if Christ be not your friend, you are a poor, miserable being.

 You are in the midst of a failing, sorrowful world, and you have no real source of comfort, or refuge for a time of need.
 You are a dying creature, and you are not ready to die.
 You have sins, and they are not forgiven.
-You are going to be judged, and you are not prepared to meet God.
+You are going to be judged, and you are not prepared to meet God: you might be, but you refuse to use the one only Mediator and Advocate.
 You love the world better than Christ.
-You have no friend in heaven to plead your cause.
+You refuse the great Friend of sinners, and you have no friend in heaven to plead your cause.
 Yes: it is sadly true!
 You are a poor, miserable being.
 It matters nothing what your income is: without Christ’s friendship you are very poor.

 (3) Know, in the third place, that if you really want a friend, Christ is willing to become your friend.